nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 ![A screenshot of the condensed activity list"](condensed-activity-list.png "A screenshot of the condensed activity list")

 - Also courses in this list require a evidence of completion and a start date to be submitted alongside but there is then the risk that people will accidentally select another option instead of course and then no evidence of completion will be submitted.
-We decided to extract this question of whether it is a course out to then explain in the content evidence of completion is required for this category.
+We decided to extract this question of whether it is a course out to then explain in the content that evidence of completion is required for this category.

 #### Hypothesis 2
 >**We believe that** seperating out the question of whether a activity selected as formal and education is a course onto a seperate screen